 There is a widespread belief that classical guitar is a tough instrument to learn.
 It is certainly one of the toughest.
 So how much time should you invest in it before you see results?

 Most of us have to earn a living and the time available for daily practice is limited.
-So the practical question for us is: How skillful can we become and in what time frame?
+So the practical question for us is: How skillful can we become at playing the classical guitar and in what time frame?
 On the broader subject of why you should play the classical guitar, check the link and be convinced.

 Most people’s experience will fall between those extremes, depending on the practice time available and what it is they want to be able to play in the end.